 Consumer confidence

 Consumption spending is closely related to consumer confidence.
-It influences consumers’ tendency to make big purchases, especially for durable goods, for which they usually require more consideration and rely on loans for purchases.
+It influences consumers’ tendency to make big purchases, especially for durable goods, which usually require more consideration and require loans.

-Typically, consumer confidence is closely tied to their income and employment prospects.
-In addition, their expectations of the economy also play an important role in shaping their confidence.
+Typically, consumer confidence is closely tied to income and employment prospects.
+In addition, consumers’ expectations of the economy play an important role in shaping their confidence.

 For example, when consumers are optimistic about income and employment, they are more likely to buy more goods.
 Moreover, they dare to buy durable goods and take out loans to finance them.